 Top 10 Essential Gear Items For Travel

 This blog post lists my top 10 essential travel gear items.
 These are not in any particular order.
 These are the items I cannot live without when I am traveling.
-With my job, I need items different from your average backpacker, photographer, or adrenalin junkie.
+With my job, I need items that differ from those of the average backpacker, photographer, or adrenaline junkie.
 Still, since my lifestyle combines all these things, I need the best gear to get me through my adventures.
 When choosing gear or apparel, I must ensure it has multiple uses.
 This is especially true for clothes.
-I also will spend money on good quality because, in my professional experience, those items tend to last much longer than the knockoff brands.
-Here are my top ten essential gear items for what I do.
+I will also spend money on good-quality items because, in my professional experience, those tend to last much longer than knockoff brands.
+Here are my top ten essential gear items for my work.

 1. Headlamp and Torches.

 Headlamps or head torches, whatever you call them, should be in everyone’s travel bag or luggage.
 This is especially true if you are the type of person who stays in hostels.
-Many headlamps have a red-light feature, which is great to use when you check into your hostel late at night or need to leave super early in the morning.
+Many headlamps feature a red-light setting, which is ideal for use when checking into your hostel late at night or needing to leave early in the morning.
 The red light is dim, so you do not wake up or blind people sleeping in the hostel.
 I use mine for that, but if you are like me and enjoy looking for wildlife at night, a headlamp is amazing since it allows both your hands to be free.
 Since the light is closer to your eyes, you are more likely to pick up eyeshine from animals.
 This is especially true with animals like cats and crocodiles, which always give off eye shine when you point the beam at them.

 The Fenix HP 25R 2.0.
-My primary headlamp is a high-performance rechargeable headlamp that is shock and freeze-proof and has water-resistant qualities.
-The light also features many different modes and, on the medium setting, lasts me about 4-5 hours on the brighter settings because I am actively looking for wildlife.
+My primary headlamp is a high-performance, rechargeable headlamp that is shock- and freeze-proof, as well as water-resistant.
+The light also features multiple modes, and on the medium setting, it lasts me about 4-5 hours on the brighter settings, as I am actively looking for wildlife.
 Its low floodlight setting lasts 300 hours, which is impressive.
 Another great quality of this light is the double lock turn-on function that helps protect the activation button so it does not turn on when tucked away in your bag.

 2. Leatherman Wave+ multi-tool

 I use the Leatherman Wave+ multi-tool for lots of different things.
 Anything from tightening or loosening my camera gear, cutting rope, starting a fire, and just about everything you could need to be done by a multi-tool.
-This is only ideal for some backpackers, as you cannot carry this item on the airplane with you.
+This is only ideal for some backpackers, as it cannot be carried on an airplane with you.
 If I check a bag, this tool will be coming with me.
 The model I currently have has lasted me a solid two years, and when I was working in the aviation industry, I used it every day, at least ten times daily.
-One thing I love about the new tools from Leatherman is that the knife opens out from the outside instead of having to open up the pliers to get the knife out.
+One thing I love about the new tools from Leatherman is that the knife opens outward from the outside, eliminating the need to open the pliers to access the knife.
 The blades are also interchangeable, so if they rust, chip, or break, you can unlatch them and purchase a new blade without buying a whole new multi-tool.

 3. Goal Zero battery pack

 I love this company’s gear, especially their battery packs.
 I have used the Venture 30 battery pack for the last six years.
 This past April, my old one finally quit on me, but that was after being used every day for six straight years.
-I just purchased the Venture 75 because I love them that much.
+I just purchased the Venture 75 because I love it that much.
 When the pack is full, I can charge my phone a solid three times or my GoPro about six times.
 The company’s gear is made in the USA and is worth the price for what you get.
 I have also used their solar panels with my battery pack.
 In Madagascar, my main form of power was from the sun for charging my power bank during the day.
 I cannot stress enough how much I love this company’s products.
-If you are a traveler like me, go for the battery packs.
-If you are more into Overlanding or van life, I highly suggest checking out their generators, as I have heard nothing but good things.
+If you’re a traveler like me, opt for the battery packs.
+If you’re more into overlanding or van life, I highly recommend checking out their generators, as I’ve heard nothing but good things.

 4. The North Face Tour Tri-climate Jacket

-I have used this jacket for the last five years, and it has been my main jacket as it is a rain jacket, thermal, and winter jacket in one.
+I have been using this jacket for the last five years, and it has been my primary jacket, as it serves as a rain jacket, thermal layer, and winter jacket all in one.
 That means more space in your luggage, which is essential for someone like me who has a lot of gear and needs to make the best use of the limited space I have when traveling.
-I have used this jacket across every biome you can imagine, from jungle trekking in the Amazon rainforests to snowboarding black diamonds in Vail to even trekking in the desert in the UAE.
+I have used this jacket across every biome you can imagine, from jungle trekking in the Amazon rainforests to trekking in the desert in the UAE, and even snowboarding down volcanoes in Antarctica.
 This jacket is seriously made for outdoor enthusiasts.
-With just a shirt underneath, the coldest weather I have been able to handle was around 10F or -12C, without layering.
-If one is layered, I am certain you could handle colder temperatures.
-The rain jacket holds its own in the torrential deluges in the Amazon.

 5. Travel Pillow and Blanket

 This is a two-part deal with me as I love them equally.
-I noticed when I started to travel that there are never good pillows in hotels and hostels.
-This makes for sore necks and sleep that does not get you the rest you need.
+I noticed that when I started traveling, there are rarely good pillows in hotels and hostels.
+This can lead to sore necks and sleep that does ’t provide the rest you need.
 So, I went to REI and purchased a HEST camping pillow, and I have never used another pillow for traveling since.
 First, it packs away very small, making it ideal for saving space, unlike a regular pillow.

 I use a Wobbie blanket as it’s a military-style backpacking blanket, and sometimes, hostels can be very cold, so it is nice to have that bit of extra warmth.
-I've used this blanket camping in the Amazon, Middle Eastern deserts, and all across Asia.
+I've used this blanket while camping in the Amazon, the Middle Eastern deserts, and throughout Asia.

 6. FE Active 30L Waterproof backpack

 Before I went to Guyana, I decided to get my first waterproof backpack.
-Well, this one impressed me and is now my go-to bag for water-based adventures.
-When hiking in the Amazon rainforests, this bag kept all my camera gear dry when those deluges came through.
+This one impressed me and has become my go-to bag for water-based adventures.
+When hiking in the Amazon rainforest, this bag kept all my camera gear dry during those deluges.
 I use it to store my stuff on a dive boat.
 I have also used it for hikes that involve water trekking.
-Honestly, if you care that your stuff does not get wet and want a good bag that is not crazy expensive like most big brand names, this is the backpack for you.
+Honestly, if you care that your belongings not’t get wet and want a good bag that’s not outrageously expensive, like most big brand names, this is the backpack for you.

 7. Good clothes (there is a specific clothing blog coming soon)